JonGeorge/Save-a-Playlist/README.md

 automated it. 🤓

 ## Run Save-a-playlist locally
-There are 3 things you must do to get the application running locally:
+First run `git clone https://github.com/JonGeorge/Save-a-Playlist.git`.
+Then, there are 3 things you must do to get the application running locally:

 1. Create a `.env` file containing application environment variables.
 2. Create a `.env.db` file containing database environment variables.